appliedblockchain/mantle/README.md

 # Mantle

 Mantle is a privacy solution for blockchain platforms like Ethereum.
 Usually data in private blockchains like Ethereum Poa/Instambul is stored in plain.
 With Mantle you can store sensible data encrypted and choose a selected number of parites to share this data with.
-The privacy solution that Mantle gives you sits outside the blockchain meaning is compatible with blockchains other than Ethereum (like for example Hyperledger Fabric or Corda).
+The privacy solution that Mantle gives you sits outside the blockchain meaning that is compatible with blockchains other than Ethereum (like for example Hyperledger Fabric or Corda).

+Mantle uses an hybrid cryptosystem to achieve so, please look at the SDK repository and documentation for more info.

 # Components